 5. Make the connection

 But that’s all one-sided.
 Unless you give your audience the opportunity to engage with you, and your content, you are not being social.
-You also need to choose how you distribute your content and choose social platforms that are best suited to you.
+According to an article on https://smartwhistlemarketing.com/houston-web-design/ you also need to choose how you distribute your content and choose social platforms that are best suited to you.

 A brand like Burger King will find Facebook a strong and engaging platform suited to their end customer, however someone like financial services giant Deloitte is better suited to the LinkedIn space.
 It gets trickier when your brand appeals to both business and end consumer markets, like one of our clients, a large hotel chain.